 Out of a desire to make my own chicken stock, I began researching (asking mom friends, my mom and online research).
 I finally have a recipe of my own that I love and thought I would share it with my readers.
 My favorite thing about this recipe is that it makes 1-2 meals worth of chicken for my family and then 8-10 cups of chicken stock for use in other recipes (like my favorite meal Chicken and Dumplings).
-Read the rest of this entry
+Continue reading “Crock Pot Roasted Chicken and Homemade Chicken Stock”

 Tis the season for all the beautiful lawn furniture to make an appearance at all the major retailers right next to all the gardening stuff.
 I love gardening so I spend lots of time in this section, in the Spring.
 I usually look through the furniture and wish we could afford a nice outdoor set, well this year I decided to attempt to make what we have look better instead.
-Read the rest of this entry
+Continue reading “Saturday Project: Refinish a Table”

 Here are just a few of the activities I’ve gathered from my friends, family and online that we like and have used with our children to provide intentional opportunities for sensory input: